 1. Debt – where a community of investors lend money to fund a new business idea.
 Otherwise known as peer-to-peer lending, loans are paid back over time, at a pre-agreed rate of interest.

 2. Equity – where investors trade cash in exchange for a share in the business.
-Later in 2014, the FCA plans to make changes to its existing regulations to govern crowdfunding equity investments – which will protect all parties, and may set a maximum investment ceiling.
-Previously outlawed in the US, this type of investment has since been cleared by the SEC thanks to the Jumpstart Our Business Startups (JOBS) Act in early 2012.
+In 2014 when there was a huge increase in the use of crowdfunding website, the FCA made changes to its existing regulations to govern crowdfunding equity investments – which will protect all parties.

 3. Donation – where investors do not expect to receive anything in return.
 Often used to fund social or political movements, including charity work.
 An example of a donation model is JustGiving.